 A shocking number of millennials choose interest heavy payday loans and seem to be uninformed about saving on their student payments and other debt.
 The solution?
 Combine the two.
 There is a growing market of financial literacy applications and websites online that you, as a younger adult, can utilise that can help you achieve your financial goals and understand what each element entails. umberPlatforms for budgeting, comparison of loans rates, and even investing on the go are all widely available and fit into your lifestyle.
 Make use of them and track your spending, savings and your retirement progress within minutes on your phone.

 Make The Investment Into Your Retirement

-Another key lesson is planning for retirement earlier than traditionally done.
-Starting to think of your retirement plans in your 20s when just beginning your career, means you can spread your saving and you get more time to work towards your goals.
-With more millennial favouring experiences and a travel-oriented retirement plan, thinking long term and taking advantage of the tax-free accounts available can make a difference in the end.
+Another critical lesson is planning for retirement earlier than traditionally done.
+Starting to think of your retirement plans in your 20s when just beginning your career means you can spread your saving, and you get more time to work towards your goals.
+With more millennials favouring experiences and a travel-oriented retirement plan, thinking long term and taking advantage of the tax-free accounts available can make a difference in the end.
 One in four millennials is worried about running out of money in retirement.